Kandovan, Osku

 Kandovan (كندوان) (Note: Also romanized as Kandavān and Kandovān; also known as Kanvān) is a village in Sahand Rural District of the Central District in Osku County, East Azerbaijan province, Iran.
 It is situated in the foothills of Mount Sahand, near the city of Osku.

 The village exemplifies manmade cliff dwellings which are still inhabited.
-The troglodyte homes, excavated inside volcanic rocks similar to dwellings in the Turkish region of Cappadocia, are locally called Karaan.
+The troglodyte homes, excavated inside volcanic rocks similar to dwellings in the Turkish region of Cappadocia, are locally called karaan.
 Karaans were cut into non-welded ignimbrites, also called "ash-flow tuffs," of Mount Sahand.
 The cone form of the houses is the result of the erosion of ignimbrite layers consisting of porous, round and angular pumice together with other volcanic particles that were positioned in a grey, acidic matrix.
 During the eruption of Sahand, pyroclastic flows formed the rocks of Kandovan.
 Around the village the thickness of this formation exceeds 100 m and with time, due to water erosion, the cone-shaped cliffs were formed.
+Various grooves that were actually natural water passages have separated the cone-cliffs from each other and form the current streets of the village.
+Over some of these streets, bridges have been built that connect two karaans to each other.
+The karaans are developed in east–west direction and are mostly concentrated on the eastern side, whilst most entries and living units have a southward direction.
+Some karaans are as high as 30 to 40 m.

 Origin and stages of development

-Mount Sahand is one of the most important mountains, the Silent volcano in Iran for one hundred and forty thousand years ago, After the retreat of Kandovan Lake basin, The stone of Kandovan has appeared.
+Mount Sahand is one of the most important mountains, the Silent volcano in Iran for one hundred and forty thousand years ago.
+After the retreat of Kandovan Lake basin, the stone of Kandovan has appeared.

-There are several narrations about the causes of the emergence of the village:
+There are several narrations about the establishment of the village: